satvikv1/House-Price-Prediction/README.md

 This data set is an active Kaggle Competition in which the sale price of house has to be predicted by using all the features given.

 ## Dataset Description
-	•	train.csv - the training set
+	train.csv - the training set
-	•	test.csv - the test set
+	test.csv - the test set
-	•	data_description.txt - full description of each column,
+	data_description.txt - full description of each column sample_submission.csv
-	•	sample_submission.csv
+The data set contains two files test and train\
-The data set contains two files test and train
+Train file is of the shape 80 X 1460 excluding the ID column\
-Train file is of the shape 80 X 1460 excluding the ID column Test file is of the shape 79 X 1459 ( Does not contain Sale price column which needs to be predicted)
+Test file is of the shape 79 X 1459 ( Does not contain Sale price column which needs to be predicted).

 ## Link to the competition